cfox2021/startup/README.md

 ### Elevator pitch

 Have you grown tired of overpriced and complex games when all you want is quick fun?
-This web-based application will give you a convienient and <ins>free</ins> way to relive your bordom with a simplistic rhythm game that will keep you chasing high scores.
+This web-based application will give you a convenient and *free* way to relive your boredom with a simplistic rhythm game that will keep you chasing high scores.
 Hit notes to the beat and try to end up on the leaderboards.

 ### Design

+Main Page
 ![Design image](images/specification_mock_up_main_page.png)

+Leaderboards Page
 ![Design image](images/specification_mock_up_leaderboard.png)

 ### Key features

-- Log in and out securely over https.
+- Log in and out securly over HTTPS.
-- Highscores saved in a database.
+- High scores saved in a database.
 - Highscores shown on a leaderboard, accessible by all users.
 - 2 button gameplay
 - Rhythm based gameplay with notes falling down on a track.